Henry L. Atherton

 Henry Lee Atherton (June 12, 1815 – October 23, 1896) was a 19th-century American businessman and diplomat.
 He was responsible for a number of residential developments in vicinity of the Hudson River and Manhattan.

 Early life

 Atherton was born into a maritime trading family from Castine, Maine.
-His father, Colonel Abel Willard Atherton (1777–1821) was a born in Lancaster, Massachusetts, and served under General James Irish III.
+His father, Colonel Abel Willard Atherton (1777–1821) was born in Lancaster, Massachusetts, and served under General James Irish III.
 His mother was Margaret Weeks (1786–1869), the daughter of Lemuel Weeks, a wholesale merchant and importer from Portland, Maine.